Air Battle of South Korea: Raid of Heijo Airfield

-During the day on June 29, the KPAF returned to attack Suwon, and six sorties of North Korean aircraft strafed the airfield during the morning, but each time were driven off by American F-80s, and in the course of these attacks Lieutenant William T. Norris and Lieutenant Roy W. Marsh each shot down a North Korean aircraft.
-The North Koreans were able to destroy a single C-54 Skymaster parked at the airfield.
+On 29 June the KPAF returned to attack Suwon, and six sorties strafed the airfield during the morning, but each time were driven off by F-80s.
+In the course of these attacks Lieutenant William T. Norris and Lieutenant Roy W. Marsh each shot down a North Korean aircraft.
+The North Koreans were able to destroy a C-54 Skymaster parked at the airfield.
 The sorties culminated in a battle above Suwon in the midst of a conference of US military leaders in the town.
-Leaders including Lieutenant General George E. Stratemeyer and General of the Army Douglas MacArthur personally witnessed the final sortie of the day, in which four North Korean aircraft attacked four P-51 Mustang aircraft over the town.
-The four P-51s succeeded in shooting down all four of the North Korean aircraft, with Lieutenant Orrin R. Fox scoring two kills and Lieutenants Richard J. Burns, and Harry T. Sandlin scoring one each.
+Leaders including MacArthur and Lieutenant General George E. Stratemeyer personally witnessed the final sortie of the day, in which four North Korean aircraft attacked four P-51 Mustangs over the town.
+The P-51s succeeded in shooting down all four North Korean aircraft, with Lieutenant Orrin R. Fox scoring two kills and Lieutenants Richard J. Burns, and Harry T. Sandlin scoring one each.
 Ground forces also downed a North Korean aircraft during a subsequent attack.
 MacArthur subsequently authorized Stratemeyer to launch strikes into North Korea to destroy North Korean airfields and establish air superiority for the US forces.

-As soon as MacArthur cleared US aircraft to enter North Korea, the 8th Tactical Reconnaissance Squadron sent aircraft to scout all of North Korea's airfields.
-By the afternoon, the aircraft had not completed their scouting missions but a bombing mission was nonetheless ordered against Heijo Airfield.
-At 16:15, 18 B-26 Invaders of the 3rd Bombardment Group took off from airbases in Japan for strikes against the airfield.
+The 8th Tactical Reconnaissance Squadron sent aircraft to scout all of North Korea's airfields.
+By the afternoon, the aircraft had not completed their scouting missions, but a bombing mission was nonetheless ordered against Heijo.
+At 16:15, 18 B-26 Invaders of the 3rd Bombardment Group took off from airbases in Japan.
 These would be the first offensive action against North Korea.
 The aircraft arrived at the airfield just after dark.
 There they found a substantial number of aircraft from North Korea's 1st Air Division parked on the tarmac, caught completely by surprise.
-The US aircraft subsequently placed their fragmentation bombs along the hangar line, ramps, and revetment areas.
-In the confusion, the North Koreans were only able to get one aircraft off the ground to oppose the flight, a Yak-3.
-The aircraft was quickly shot down by Staff Sergeant Nyle S. Mickley, a gunner aboard one of the bombers.
-By the end of the raid, the US aircraft destroyed an estimated 25 North Korean aircraft on the ground and one in the air while suffering no aircraft lost.
+The US subsequently placed their fragmentation bombs along the hangar line, ramps, and revetment areas.
+In the confusion, the North Koreans were only able to get one aircraft off the ground to oppose the flight, a Yak-3 which was quickly shot down by Staff Sergeant Nyle S. Mickley, a gunner aboard one of the bombers.
+By the end of the raid, the US destroyed an estimated 25 North Korean aircraft on the ground and one in the air while suffering no losses.